BCH709 Introduction to Bioinformatics: 2_Linux Environment and Command Line

 Time and again we are surprised by just how many applications it has, and how frequently problems can be solved by sorting, collapsing identical values, then resorting by the collapsed counts.
 The skill of using Unix is not just that of understanding the commands themselves.
 It is more about recognizing when a pattern, such as the one that we show above, is the solution to the problem that you wish to solve.
 The easiest way to learn to apply these patterns is by looking at how others solve problems, then adapting it to your needs.

-Below, we have highlighted the three types of computing resources: Clusters, Open Science Clouds, and Commercial Clouds, which are widely available to researchers around the world.
-However, the availability of any specific cluster or cloud may be region specific, and this is not meant to be an exhaustive list.
+Below, we have highlighted three types of computing resources: Clusters, Open Science Clouds, and Commercial Clouds, which are widely available to researchers around the world.
+However, the availability of any specific cluster or cloud may be region-specific, and this is not meant to be an exhaustive list.
 We encourage researchers to use this list as a starting point for learning about cloud resources and suggest checking with your local or regional government to see what other Open Science Clouds might be available to you.
-The cloud resources listed here should be available to any scientist based in the US, but may be unavailable, or have different pricing, in other countries.
+The cloud resources listed here should be available to any scientist based in the US but may be unavailable or have different pricing in other countries.

 University/Corporate Computing Clusters